Designing a microservice-oriented application

 Atomic transactions.
 Atomic transactions between multiple microservices usually are not possible.
 The business requirements have to embrace eventual consistency between multiple microservices.

 Increased global resource needs (total memory, drives, and network resources for all the servers or hosts).
-In many cases, when you replace a monolithic application with a microservices approach, the amount of global resources needed by the new microservice-based application will be larger than the infrastructure needs of the original monolithic application.
+In many cases, when you replace a monolithic application with a microservices approach, the amount of initial global resources needed by the new microservice-based application will be larger than the infrastructure needs of the original monolithic application.
 This is because the higher degree of granularity and distributed services requires more global resources.
 However, given the low cost of resources in general and the benefit of being able to scale out just certain areas of the application compared to long-term costs when evolving monolithic applications, the increased use of resources is usually a good tradeoff for large, long-term applications.

 Issues with direct client-to-microservice communication.
 When the application is large, with dozens of microservices, there are challenges and limitations if the application requires direct client-to-microservice communications.
 One problem is a potential mismatch between the needs of the client and the APIs exposed by each of the microservices.
 In certain cases, the client application might need to make many separate requests to compose the UI, which can be inefficient over the Internet and would be impractical over a mobile network.
 Therefore, requests from the client application to the back-end system should be minimized.